Samsung/tizen-docs/docs/application/web/guides/connectivity/nbs.md

 Network Bearer Selection
 ========================

-## Dependencies

-- Tizen 2.4 and Higher for Mobile

 You can set a cellular network as a preferred route for Internet connections with specified domains.

 This feature is supported in mobile applications only.